ARDisbo Supported

 What rule governs IOLTA trust accounts in Arkansas?

 Arkansas IOLTA trust accounts are governed by Arkansas Rules of Professional Conduct Rule 1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Arkansas IOLTA program.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Arkansas IOLTA program.

 How often must Arkansas attorneys reconcile their IOLTA accounts?